nmint8m/projecttargetscheme/UsingSettingsBundle.md

 - If the toggle switch reset is on (key: `SettingKey.kReset`), then clean all saved data, like: endpoint (key: `SettingKey. kEndpoint`) and app states (key: `InfoKey. kDidOpenApp`).
 - If not:
 	-  Get values of Version, Build, Copyright from `Info.plist`, and set for Settings.
+	-  For values which can be changed by users, in this case is endpoint (or theme / ...), we will check if it exists in User defaults values, set it for Settings, if not then set default value for both Setting and User defaults.
+	-  The last but not least, we config observer for `SettingManager`, everytime User defaults values changed, do these things:
+		- If the toggle switch reset is on, clean all data and restart app (by set new root view controller).
+		- If endpoint in Settings was changed, set new endpoint value to User defaults.

+This is how we get values of Version, Build, Copyright from `Info.plist`, and set for Settings:

 ```
+final class SettingsManager {
+	 ...
     private func change(getValueWith ipKey: InfoKey, setForSettingValueWith sKey: SettingKey) {
         guard let ipValue = getInfoPlistStringValue(forInfoKey: ipKey) else { return }
         change(ipValue, forSettingValueWith: sKey)